gatonisa/from0to1/fintech/README.md

-# A fintech project: Easy Money 💰 - WIP
+# A fintech project: Easy Money 💰
 This project contains the code and associated documentation for the data analysis conducted for EasyMoney.
 The analysis is divided into three main parts: Analysis of the Current Situation, Customer Portfolio Segmentation, and Sales Prediction.

 ### Part I: Analysis of the Current Situation